Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-updating-the-stack.md

 id: hubs-cloud-aws-updating-the-stack
 title: Updating the Stack
 sidebar_label: Updating the Stack
-description: Instructions on how to update your Hubs Cloud instance on AWS
+description: Instructions on how to update your Hubs Cloud instance on AWS.
 ---

 You can change various settings of your hub's stack by performing a stack Update.
 You will not experience any downtime when making these changes.
 To Update your stack: